Mulesoft Interview Questions

 28) What is a Scatter-Gather Router?

 Scatter-Gather Router is the most used routing event processor.
 It can send a request message to more than one target concurrently.
-This router then collects responses from all routes and aggregate back into one response.
+This router then collects responses from all routes and aggregates them back into one response.

 29) What are the error types in MuleSoft?